Is Ozone Noxious? Or is it Natural?

-Misinformation is to the Internet as rumors are to high school.
+Misinformation is to the Internet like rumors fly around about in high school.
 The truth may be quite different from the rumor, but if it is repeated often enough ... the lie starts to sound like the truth.
 And, I have heard more than my fair share of half-truths and malicious rumors about ozone.

 Here is the latest misleading comment, "Ozone is a noxious gas".
 Really?
 Noxious by definition is "poisonous, toxic, deadly, harmful, and dangerous".
 Is this how you really understand ozone?
 After all, we are constantly surrounded by ozone every day, and literally thousands of industries use ozone during in their operations.

 Let me say that anything in nature can be abused, overused, and misused.
 Water is found in nature.
 Is it noxious?
 After all, people can drown in it.
 Floods are a massive amount of water out of control.
 Pollution mixes with it to make people sick.
 And, then here is .... dant ta dah .... hyponatremia, where drinking an excessive amount of water will KILL A PERSON!
 So, now you know that water can be noxious, right?